 Information we capture

 As part of the application process, we will collect information about the investors and the companies.
 We will use the information we collect to monitor the allocation of funds by the Future Fund and ensure that funds are allocated to eligible companies.
 We reserve the right to share all data for research purposes with other Government departments and agencies acting on our behalf.
 We will also collect some personal information about key individuals.

 Other business finance support

 Government Business Support website

-Guidance on Government measures to support public services, people and businesses through this disruption.
+Guidance on government measures to support public services, people and businesses through the disruption of COVID-19.